mitodl/mitx-grading-library/docs/renderer.md

 * Note that you don't need to use the grading library to take advantage of the symbol definitions and/or the preprocessor; they work just as well for the normal edX `formularesponse` problems!

 * The javascript is constructed to only load its definitions once, no matter how many times the file is loaded.
-It's safe to use the preprocessor in as many textline boxes as you like.
+It's safe to use the preprocessor in as many `textline` boxes as you like.

 * If you have a display issue with AsciiMath, it's likely that you can extend the symbol definitions and preprocessor to make your expressions display nicely for students.

+* The [function listing](function_list.md) article provides the complete list of functions that are corrected by the new AsciiMath renderer definitions.